stoat-dev/stoat-action/docs/docs/tutorials/templating.md

 ---
 version: 1
 enabled: true
-comment_template: ".stoat/template.hbs"
+comment_template_file: ".stoat/template.hbs"
 ```

-Note that the `comment_template` takes the full path from the root of the repo.
+Note that the `comment_template_file` takes the full path from the root of the repo.

 Now, if you create a PR with these two new changes, the comment will include `Hello, World!` at the top!